Veterans Disability Benefits

-We fight for the rights of injured patients in the Carolinas, the Virginias and Florida
+We fight for the rights of injured patients in the Carolinas and Virginia

 Medical malpractice occurs when a negligent act or omission by a doctor or other medical professional results in damage or harm to a patient.
 Each state establishes systems by which a medical board certifies medical practitioners to practice in an effort to prevent careless, negligent, and unskilled medical practitioners from harming the health and lives of their innocent patients.
 Medical malpractice must be proven by expert testimony.
 Accomplished professionals in the same medical field as the negligent doctor must be willing to testify that the performance of the defendant fell below acceptable standards.
 Marcari, Russotto, Spencer & Balaban can help you work through the difficult issues presented by a medical malpractice case.

-Let our experienced attorneys assess your case for medical malpractice
+Let our knowledgeable and experienced attorneys assess your case for medical malpractice

 It is an unfortunate fact of life that people grow ill, and not everyone recovers.
 The lawyers at Marcari, Russotto, Spencer & Balaban believe that we owe it to our clients to have potential claims reviewed by experts who are both impartial and highly qualified.
 We ask the best experts from around the nation to tell us how a tragic outcome was related to medical negligence.